HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [QnA_ERD.png](modules_images/QnA_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Q&A module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This ERD shows the Q&A database structure with questions/answers, votes, and comments tables linked to user profiles.
+It illustrates how the community knowledge base is structured with voting and commenting capabilities.

 ### Resources
 ```mermaid